-The management focus for Big Swan Lake should be to protect the current water quality and restore the lakeshed.
-This can be done by partnering with farmers in the lakeshed to implement conservation farming practices, increase shoreline buffers, stream buffers, grassed waterways, retention ponds, restore wetlands, or place priority parcels into land retirement programs to decrease the impacts of agriculture in the lakeshed.
+The management focus for Big Swan Lake should be to restore the lake's water quality and improve conditions within the lakeshed.
+Improving conditions in the lakeshed can be done by partnering with farmers in the lakeshed to implement conservation farming practices, increase shoreline buffers, stream buffers, grassed waterways, retention ponds, restore wetlands, or place priority parcels into land retirement programs to decrease the impacts of agriculture.